libp2p/specs/00-framework-02-document-header.md

 To make the list readable in the markdown source, we use the [shortcut reference link syntax][gfm-shortcut-refs], which allows us to wrap the author name in square brackets in the list and define the link target below.
+Albeit this may appear redundant when viewing in github.com with the GitHub renderer, it's necessary to avoid losing information when viewing elsewhere.

 For example:

 ```markdown
 Authors: [@author1], [@author2]